rern/RuneUI_enhancement/README.md

 - Browse by CoverArt
 	- Long-press `CoverArt` to create / update thumbnails
 	- Long-press thumbnail for remove
+	- Directory context menu to partial update that directory
 - Coverart bookmarks
 - Bookmarks and webradios can be renamed
 - Bookmarks and webradios can be named with " characters